TechDufus/techdufus.github.io/_posts/2020-07-28-making-a-module-part-1.md

 My goal is to build a module that can justifiably use every value in the manifest.
 For example: Now that I am able to post my code on Github publicly, I can now include the `-ProjectURI` property and link it to my Github repository.
 And as you create modules that are more complex, you will be able to use more and more of these metadata.

-## Let's wrap this all up and put a bow on it!
+## Let's wrap this all up and but a bow on it!

 There's one more thing we need to do to wrap all of this up in a bow.
 Both the module and the manifest need to be in a folder that is named after the module.